-They have also just opened up a joint visa initiative entitled the UniVisa for around 40 eligible countries.
-This gives travelers access to both countries on one visa within a 30 day period.
-This makes it a lot easier to be able to see both sides of the falls which is considered optimal, however, if your time is limited here are some of the highlights from both Zambia and Zimbabwe and a brief explanation on the subtle differences between the two border areas.
+Both countries have opened up a joint visa initiative called the UniVisa, valid for around 40 eligible countries.
+This gives travellers access to both countries on one visa within a 30 day period and makes it a lot easier to see both sides of the falls.
+But here the question remains, should you see the Victoria Falls in Zambia or Zimbabwe?

-The Victoria Waterfall only can be viewed in Zimbabwe all year round
+Victoria Falls can be viewed in Zimbabwe all year round

 Accommodation and shopping